dsalgadom/CSSR_Class/README.md

 ## Instructions and background information on this repository

 This repository contains three RMD files where every pair in the the class can add the links to their repositories for assignment 1, 2 and 3, respectively.

+## Folder and file structure

+    ├── Assignment 1.rmd         # Contains list of repos for assignment 1
+    ├── Assignment 2.rmd         # Contains list of repos for assignment 2
+    ├── Assignment 3.rmd         # Contains list of repos for assignment 3
+    ├── Readme.md